aryounce/aws-pricing/README.md

 ## Examples

-The following function entered into a Google Sheet cell will return the hourly price of an m5.xlarge instance running on-demand in us-east-2 region, currently $0.192:
+The following function entered into a Google Sheet cell will return the hourly price of an m5.xlarge Linux instance running on-demand in us-east-2 region, currently $0.192:
 ```
 =EC2_LINUX_OD("m5.xlarge", "us-east-2")
 ```